Special Operations Command (Singapore): 1965–present: Post-independence

 It was renamed the Police Reserve Unit (PRU).
 By late 1965, there were 5 PRUs totalling 15 troops.

 On 10 September 1992, the SOC was formally created to combine the Police Task Force, the Police Tactical Team, and the Police Dog Unit under one command.
 In 1993, the Special Tactics and Rescue was formed to replace the Police Tactical Team.
-Greater involvement of Police National Servicemen was seen with the inclusion of the National Servicemen Key Installation Unit in 1994, and the formation of the Police National Service Full-time Light Strike Force in 1998.
+Greater involvement of Police National Servicemen was seen with the inclusion of the Key Installation National Servicemen (KINS) Unit in 1994, and the formation of the Police National Service Full-time Light Strike Force in 1998.

 In response to changing demands in urban security issues, the Police MRT Unit was formed in 2005 to provide armed security within and around stations and trains on the Mass Rapid Transit network.
 Pooled from both regular and NSF manpower resources, they are the first SOC unit to be formed which involves regular front-line policing from inception.
 From 15 August 2009, the unit was renamed as the Public Transport Security Command and became an independent unit, separating from the SOC.

-Under the Police Workplan Seminar 2017, a new National Servicemen unit called the Public Order Troops was formed in September 2018 under PTU and it can be called upon to work alongside their regular counterparts during major incidents such as riots, national emergencies and public order incidents, as well as possible terrorist attacks, and the POT will be implemented in the year 2023.
+Under the Police Workplan Seminar 2017, a new National Servicemen unit called the Public Order Troop, a comeback formation of the Police National Service Full-time Light Strike Force, was formed in September 2018 under PTU and it can be called upon to work alongside their regular counterparts during major incidents such as riots, national emergencies and public order incidents, as well as possible terrorist attacks, and the POT will be implemented in the year 2023.

 The SOC also sets up and coordinates the specially trained Peacekeeping Force personnel for missions overseas under command of the United Nations Department of Peacekeeping Operations.